What Are Endo Attacks and How to Cope With Them

 Endo attacks or endo flares are flare-ups of endometriosis symptoms.
 Pain is one of the most common symptoms of endometriosis, and it manifests excruciatingly during flare-ups.

-Endometriosis pain usually occurs in the pelvic regions and in other regions where endometrial lesions reside.
-Endometriosis pain does not always correlate with disease severity thereby complicating diagnosis and treatment.
+Endometriosis pain usually occurs in the pelvic region and in other regions where endometrial lesions reside.
+Endometriosis pain does not always correlate with disease severity, thereby complicating diagnosis and treatment.

 Endo attacks can also result in fatigue and brain fog that may not only impact your performance in your daily activities but can also result in personality changes that may adversely affect you and your relationships.